TiantianWang/ICCV17_SRM/README.md

-## A Stagewise Refinement Model for Detecting Salient Objeccts in Images (SRM)
+## A Stagewise Refinement Model for Detecting Salient Objects in Images (SRM)
 This package has the source code for the paper "A Stagewise Refinement Model for Detecting Salient Objects in Images" (ICCV17).

 ## Citing this work